 FDA and other public health authorities agree that there is a broad "continuum of risk" among tobacco products, with combustible cigarettes at the highest end of that spectrum and complete cessation at the lowest end.
 In fact, when FDA announced its Comprehensive Plan in 2017, then-FDA Commissioner Gottlieb stated FDA policy should be used as a vehicle to "move addicted smokers down that continuum of risk to these less harmful [innovative] products."5 The then-Commissioner also shared his concerns regarding the widespread misperceptions around nicotine among the American public.

-While there may be differences in risk profiles between specific non-combustible products, it will take years of epidemiology to quantify those differences.
-The body of evidence, does however, indicate a profound risk differential between combustible and non-combustible product categories as a whole.
-Data suggest that a two dimensional "Risk Cliff" model is a useful description of the relative risk between combusted and non-combusted products.
-With millions of U.S. adult smokers seeking less harmful alternatives to cigarettes, we must provide adult smokers with information that can facilitate conversion to a variety of non-combustible products.
+While there may be differences in risk profiles between specific smoke-free products, it will take years of epidemiology to quantify those differences.
+The body of evidence, does however, indicate a profound risk differential between combustible and smoke-free product categories as a whole.
+Data suggest that a two dimensional "Risk Cliff" model is a useful description of the relative risk between combusted and smoke-free products.
+With millions of U.S. adult smokers seeking less harmful alternatives to cigarettes, we must provide adult smokers with information that can facilitate transition to a variety of smoke-free products.